 My sharing this story is not about my business savvy or me making money.
 It’s about restoring confidence in a market that people have been questioning for the first time in 5 years due to declining numbers of sales.

 My two pieces of advice if you’re looking to buy or sell:

+- Do your research.
+Look at everything in your neighbourhood and surrounding neighbourhoods.
+Understand the little things that affect a home’s value – everything from being near train tracks to the inconvenience of your driveway lining up opposite a side street.
+Study all of the comparables and understand the true value of what you’re buying or selling.
 If the market were truly doomed, my story would never have happened.
 I believe it will continue to be slower over the summer, but will heat up again in September when everyone stops thinking about summer vacation and starts thinking about some great purchase opportunities.
 It’s simply about working with the right people, doing the research and taking the proper time instead of rushing and making decisions in fear.